newsnowlabs/docker-ingress-routing-daemon/README.md

              --udp-ports <ports>  - UDP ports to disable masquerading for --ingress-gateway-ips <ips>  - specify load-balance ingress IPs --no-performance  - disable performance optimisations
+                   --indexed-ids  - use sequential ids for load balancers (forced where ingress subnet larger than /24) --preexisting  - optionally install rules where needed on preexisting containers

     (services, ports and IPs may be comma or space-separated or may be specified multiple times)